jonchar/jonchar.github.io/_posts/2016-05-19-exploring-metal-subgenres-with-python.markdown

 geographically.
 For instance, you don't have to be from Norway to start a black metal band.

-Within the blanket of metal there are numerous sub-genres that overlap, separate out, and merge with one another over time.
+Within the blanket of metal there are numerous subgenres that overlap, separate out, and merge with one another over time.
 Go to any metal forum on the internet and you're bound to find flame wars debating where certain bands fall within subgenres or where the boundary of one subgenre ends and another begins.
 The